-The After School Learning Immersion Program, now in its 7th year, is currently offered at two locations for the 2014-2015 school year: PPDC (Central) and Fairfield Court Elementary School (PPDC@FCES).
-Students at both locations received academic instruction, reading assistance, enrichment experiences, mentoring, and tutoring.
+The After School Learning Immersion Program, now in its 9th year, is currently offered at three locations for the 2016-2017 school year: PPDC (Central), Fairfield Court Elementary School (PPDC@FCES), and Woodville Elementary School in partnership with the YMCA of Greater Richmond.
+Students at each location receive academic instruction, reading assistance, enrichment experiences, mentoring, and tutoring.

 Each participating student is tested at the beginning of the school year utilizing a nationally standardized assessment.
 The computer-adaptive test determines each student’s skill level in reading and math and tailors an academic plan for his or her progress.
 Certified or experienced teachers in small classroom settings (12-14 students, one teacher, and one teacher’s assistant) then administer the academic plan.
 In addition, volunteers work with students during one-on-one mentoring sessions.